NCAR/MPAS-Workflow/README.md

-#### MPAS-specific configuration (config/mpas/)
+#### MPAS configuration (config/mpas/)
+Configuration aspects that are unique to `MPAS-Atmosphere`

+`config/mpas/geovars.yaml`: list of templated geophysical variables (`GeoVars`) that MPAS-JEDI can provide to UFO; identical to `mpas-jedi/test/testinput/namelists/geovars.yaml`, but duplicated here so that users modify it at run-time as needed.

-`mpas/variables.csh`: model/analysis variables used to generate YAML files for MPAS-JEDI applications
+`config/mpas/variables.csh`: model/analysis variables used to generate YAML files for MPAS-JEDI applications

+##### Mesh-specific configuration
+Mesh-dependent aspects of the configuration; in time, this functionality will migrate to the scenario yaml files

-`mpas/$MPASGridDescriptor/mesh.csh`: mesh-specific options that affect the workflow and application behaviors.
-In time, these options will be configured via yaml.
+`config/mpas/$MPASGridDescriptor/mesh.csh`: mesh-specific options for multiple applications that affect the workflow and application behaviors

-`mpas/$MPASGridDescriptor/job.csh`: job durations and processor usages
+`config/mpas/$MPASGridDescriptor/job.csh`: job durations and processor usages

 In the above, MPASGridDescriptor describes the mesh selected in the `model` part of the scenario configuration.
 See `scenarios/base/model.yaml` for more information.

-#### Application-specific MPAS-Atmosphere configuration
+##### Application-specific MPAS-Atmosphere configuration

 E.g., `namelist.atmosphere`, `streams.atmosphere`, and `stream_list.atmosphere.*`

 `config/mpas/forecast/*`: tasks derived from `forecast.csh`

 `config/mpas/hofx/*`: tasks derived from `HofX.csh`

+`config/mpas/init/*.csh`: `GenerateColdStartIC.csh`

 `config/mpas/rtpp/*`: `RTPPInflation.csh`

-`config/mpas/variational/*`: tasks derived from `Variational.csh` and `EnsembleOfVariational.csh`
+`config/mpas/variational/*`: `Variational`-type tasks derived from either of `Variational.csh` or
-`config/mpas/init/*.csh`: `GenerateColdStartIC.csh`
+`EnsembleOfVariational.csh`

-#### MPAS-JEDI application configuration files
+#### MPAS-JEDI application-specific configuration files
-`config/applicationBase/*.yaml`: MPAS-JEDI application-specific YAML templates
+`config/applicationBase/*.yaml`: MPAS-JEDI application-specific YAML templates.
+These will be further populated by scripts templated on `PrepJEDA.csh` and/or `PrepVariational.csh`.

-`config/ObsPlugs/variational/*.yaml`: observation yaml stubs that get plugged into `Variational` applications, e.g., `3denvar` and `eda_3denvar`
+`config/ObsPlugs/variational/*.yaml`: observation yaml stubs that get plugged into `Variational` `applicationBase` yamls, e.g., `3dvar.yaml`, `3denvar.yaml`, `3dhybrid.yaml`, and
+`eda_3denvar.yaml`

-`config/ObsPlugs/hofx/*.yaml`: same, but for the `HofX` application
+`config/ObsPlugs/hofx/*.yaml`: same, but for the `HofX` `applicationBase` yaml, `hofx.yaml`